-We investigate the mechanisms by which neural circuits process sensory information, with an emphasis on the contribution of synapses.
-We work on vision and, more recently, mechanosensation.
+We investigate the mechanisms by which neural circuits process visual information, with an emphasis on the contribution of synapses.
 The following questions represent some of the themes guiding our research:

 - How do synapses work as machines?

 - How do the properties of synapses determine the processing of visual signals in the retina and higher visual centres?

 - What are the circuit mechanisms that control “network adaptation” – changes in the way that visual stimuli are processed according to the recent history of the stimulus?